dmarov/memhax/README.md

 # MemHax
+HERE
 This repository is a collection of hacks and utils for reverse engineering program memory

+- tf-hack.exe - hack for TankForce game (works, F9 - toggle infinity health and ammo, F8 - freeze Z coordinate)
+- tf-inlernal-hack.dll - attempt to make internal hack (work in progress)
+- dll-injector.exe - attempt to make dll injector (work in progress)
+- ac-hack.dll - hack for Assault Cube (works)
+- ac-inlernal-hack.dll - attempt to make internal hack for Assault Cube (work in progress)
-- sigmaker.exe - utility used to generate AOB signatures from multilevel pointers
+- sigmaker.exe - utility used to generate AOB signatures from multilevel pointers (doesnt't work, not wery useful, wil be deleted)
-- sigmaker-monitor.exe - same as sigmaker.exe, but works in monitoring mode (will be deleted)
+- sigmaker-monitor.exe - same as sigmaker.exe, but works in monitoring mode (doesn't work, will be deleted)
-- tf-hack.exe - hack for TankForce game

 ## How to work without IDE